The Good Society

 Suppose we assume, however, that incentives to innovate are significantly weaker in Sweden than in the US.
 When did the difference in incentives emerge?
 An indicator of financial incentives for entrepreneurs is the top 1%’s share of household income.
 An indicator of the extent of cushions against risk is government expenditures’ share of GDP.
 Both are shown in figure 5, going back to 1910.
 The two countries were similar until the second half of the twentieth century.
 Government spending began to diverge in the 1960s, and income inequality diverged in the 1970s.

 Given that the (hypothesized) cross-country difference in incentives emerged in the 1960s or 1970s, if modest inequality and generous cushions are bad for innovation we would expect the Nordic nations today to be far behind the United States.
-Yet innovation rankings consistently place the Nordic countries on par with the US, or only slightly behind.
+However, innovation rankings consistently place the Nordic countries on par with the US, or only slightly behind.
 The World Economic Forum’s Global Competitiveness Index for 2015-16 rates Finland as the world’s second-most innovative nation, ahead of the United States, with Sweden and Denmark close behind.
 The 2015 Cornell-Insead-WIPO Global Innovation Index ranks Sweden third, the United States fifth, Finland sixth, and Denmark tenth.16

-If Acemoglu and colleagues are correct about the value of financial incentives in spurring innovation, we should see this reflected not only in the United States but also in other nations with low-to-moderate government spending and relatively high income inequality, such as Australia, Canada, Ireland, New Zealand, and the United Kingdom.
+If Acemoglu and colleagues are correct about the value of financial incentives in spurring innovation, we should see this reflected not only in the United States but also in other nations that have low-to-moderate government spending and relatively high income inequality, such as Australia, Canada, Ireland, New Zealand, and the United Kingdom.
 But as figure 6 indicates, the innovation rankings suggest that these other cutthroat capitalist countries tend to be less innovative than the Nordics, not more.

 The comparative and historical data offer little, if any, support for the notion that big government is bad for innovation.